Port F.C.: AFC Champions League debut

 In 2021, Port qualified to the 2021 AFC Champions League group stage after finishing the 2020–21 Thai League 1 as runners-up.
-Port was then drawn in Group J alongside Japanese club Cerezo Osaka, Hong Kong club Kitchee and Chinese club Guangzhou.
-Port then got their first win in the AFC Champions League on 27 June 2021 where they defeated Guangzhou 3–0.
-Port then finished the group stage in third place with 8 points but was knocked out from the tournament.
+Port was drawn in Group J alongside Japanese club Cerezo Osaka, Hong Kong club Kitchee and Chinese club Guangzhou.
+Port got their first win in the AFC Champions League on 27 June 2021, where they defeated Guangzhou 3–0.
+Port finished the group stage in third place with 8 points but were knocked out from the tournament.
+During the first round of the 2021–22 Thai FA Cup on 27 October 2021, Port recorded their highest win in an official match.
+They went on to thrash fourth division club MBF Amphawa 22–1; Nantawat Suankaew, Nurul Sriyankem and Tanasith Siripala scored a poker in the match.

+Under new chairman (2023–present)

+On 25 December 2023, chairwoman Nualphan Lamsam left her position to participate as a candidate to run for the presidency of the Football Association of Thailand, which she subsequently won in February 2024.
+Port was then under a new chairman, Chalermchoke Lamsam who is a relative of Madam Pang under the same Lamsam family name.

-On 20 June 2024, AFC confirmed Port will participate in the inaugural 2024–25 AFC Champions League Two group stage where the club was drawn in Group F alongside Chinese club Zhejiang, Singaporean club Lion City Sailors and Indonesian club Persib Bandung.
-Port then went on to finished the group sharing 10 points with Lion City Sailors but finished as runners-up due to goal difference.
-Port then faced Korean club Jeonbuk Hyundai Motors in the round of 16 but suffered a 5–0 aggregate defeat thus going out from the competition.
+On 20 June 2024, AFC confirmed that Port would participate in the inaugural 2024–25 AFC Champions League Two group stage, where the club was drawn in Group F alongside Chinese club Zhejiang, Singaporean club Lion City Sailors and Indonesian club Persib Bandung.
+Port finished the group, sharing 10 points with Lion City Sailors, but finished as runners-up due to goal difference.
+Port faced Korean club Jeonbuk Hyundai Motors in the round of 16 but suffered a 5–0 aggregate defeat, thus going out from the competition.